jpwalker625/jpwalker625.github.io/now.md

 My goal this year is to get more focused about my climbing.
 I am committed to being more efficient in how I train, and being more specific when setting goals.
 Unfortunately, I am currently sidelined from climbing having tore my miniscus snowboarding in Whistler a few weeks ago.
 That doesn't mean I'm useless.
 There's still training to be done and will continue to do so until I'm back on the wall!

+I applied for the North Face sponsored Live Your Dream Grant to get some assistance funding my goal to climb Denali next year.
+Standing at 20,310', it is North America's tallest peak.
+I intend to give it a go via the West Buttress in May 2020 with Rainier Mountaineering International, a reputable guiding service.

 ---

 ## What I'm

 #### Reading
-Last Read: [Eating Animals](https://www.amazon.com/Eating-Animals-Jonathan-Safran-Foer/dp/0316069884) by Jonathan Safran Currently Reading: [Everyday Zen](https://www.amazon.com/Everyday-Zen-Love-Work-Plus/dp/0061285897) by Charlotte Joko Beck
+Last Read: [Eating Animals](https://www.amazon.com/Eating-Animals-Jonathan-Safran-Foer/dp/0316069884) by Jonathan Safran

+Currently Reading: [Everyday Zen](https://www.amazon.com/Everyday-Zen-Love-Work-Plus/dp/0061285897) by Charlotte Joko Beck

 #### Listening to
 I've cycled back to all things progressive house/trance and can't get enough of the Anjuna Deep family including:
-Above & Beyond: Check out their podcast Group Therapy
+Above & Beyond: Check out their podcast Group Therapy, Oliver Smith, & Yotto

 Alison Wonderland: Australian Singer/Songwriter/DJ/Producer: She's the real deal and there's no signs of her slowing down.